w3c/wcag-em-report-tool/dataformat.md

 - *additionalEvalRequirement*: Other requirements of the evaluation
 - *commissioner*: Person or organization who commissioned the audit
 - *commonPages*, *essentialFunctionality*, *pageTypeVariety*, *otherRelevantPages*: as defined in WCAG-EM
-- *webPage*: A web page as defined in WCAG, and a description of it's state, subclass of http:response
+- *webPage*: A web page as defined in WCAG, and a description of it's state
 - *state*: Property of webPage, human readable description of the state
 - *webPageSample*: List of webPage entities
 - *structuredSample*: Subclass of webPageSample for structured web pages
 - *randomSample*: Subclass of webPageSample for random web pages
+- *specifics*: Contains miscellaneous details about the evaluation, as described in WCAG-EM Step 5.b

 ## Terms required from WCAG 2.0 Namespace